swiftcoder2020/milestone_project_1/README.md

 * As an employer, it is of great value to experience the ability in browsing through a candidate's website portfolio to grasp key relevant information via the content that is provided based on a Curriculum Vitae, which is rendered correctly through the design methodology and principles, whilst expressing creativity that reflects the aesthetically appealing product that the individual has built and places an emphasis on accessibility.

-* As a user in wanting to employ a candidate, consideration is taken in the great value towards a level of professionalism whereby, the ability to comprehensively understand and assess the developer's technical competencies/logical thinking/experiences through their own project works by way of GitHub, and an active link is offered to demonstrate their capability to reach the goal of being invited for an interview, on the basis of how well a candidate achieves being matched to a job description and person specification.
+* As a user in wanting to employ a candidate, consideration is taken in the great value towards a level of professionalism whereby, the ability to consciously understand and assess the developer's technical competencies/logical thinking/experiences through their own project works by way of GitHub or via their ISP hosting's URL.
+An active link is offered to demonstrate their capability to reach the goal of being invited for an interview, on the basis of how well a candidate achieves being matched to a job description and person specification.

-* As an employer, there is an incentive to obtain a Curriculum Vitae which is easily shareable to other members of their company/business that assists with the decision-making to invite that candidate for a potential interview and with a view to recruit that individual.
+* As an employer, there is an incentive to obtain a Curriculum Vitae which is easily shareable to other members of their company/business within the interview panel that assists with the decision-making to invite that candidate for a potential interview and with a view to recruit that individual.

 #### *Recruiter's Perspective*